openclimate-sg/datawhistleblowing_ui/README.md

 # UI for datawhistleblowing
+- please find full write-up at https://github.com/openclimate-sg/whitepaper/wiki
+- please find smart contracts and zk-SNARK circuits at https://github.com/openclimate-sg/datawhistleblowing

 ## Overview
-(please find full write-up at https://github.com/openclimate-sg/whitepaper/wiki)

 For the purposes of this hackathon, we have implemented a simple proof of concept.
 We use as an example a solar energy farm which is required to report its daily power production.
 We also assume that this farm is a corporation with 5 executives.

 Each executive registers their cryptographic identity into an Ethereum smart contract (based on Semaphore (https://weijiekoh.github.io/semaphore-ui/, https://github.com/kobigurk/semaphore/), a zero-knowledge signalling gadget), so that anyone can anonymously prove their membership in the set and broadcast a whistleblowing signal.